 Admiral Wilson, “every inch the gentleman and the man, took upon his own shoulders complete responsibility for Howard’s fateful cable”.
-He issued a press statement to the effect that the false armistice message was based on “what appeared to be official and authoritative information”, though he did not disclose who sent it or “at least, whose signature was affixed to [it]”.
+He issued a press statement to the effect that the false armistice message was based on “what appeared to be official and authoritative information”, though he did not disclose who sent it “or, at least, whose signature was affixed to the erroneous communication from Paris”.

 “I was at Admiral Wilson’s office when he arrived around ten o’clock on the morning of the eighth.”

-“Around ten o’clock” the following morning, Howard went to see the Admiral and “explained the situation to him”.
-Wilson asked how he could “set matters right” and, in response to Howard’s request for an explanation to the press of what had happened the previous afternoon, provided him with the following:
+Howard “explained the situation” to him.
+Wilson asked how he could “set matters right” and, in response to Howard’s request for a “statement for publication, giving his version of what had occurred” the previous afternoon, provided him with the following:

 “The statement of the United Press relative to the signing of the Armistice was made public from my office on the basis of what appeared to be official and authoritative information.
 I am in a position to know that the United Press and its representative acted in perfect good faith, and the premature announcement was the result of an error, for which the agency was in no wise responsible”.

-In the letter he wrote to Phil Simms in Paris the day after Wilson issued the statement, Howard was effusive in his praise of the Admiral.
+In his letter to Phil Simms at the time, Howard was positively effusive in his praise of the Admiral:

 “He could see that it was a bad mess and he came all the way through to do everything within his power to undo the damage.”

-During the morning of Friday 8 November, United Press in Paris informed Howard that “the stuff had gotten through and been printed” in the United States.
+During Friday morning, Paris informed Howard that “the stuff had gotten through and been printed” in the United States.
 “There was nothing to do except put it up to Wilson”, Howard decided.
 He made his way to Navy Headquarters, was allowed to see the Admiral again, and obtained “that statement of fact” from him.